nanthony21/pwspy_gui/README.md

 More information [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 #### Installing from Anaconda Cloud (recommended)
 `PWSpy_gui` is stored online on the "backmanlab" Anaconda Cloud channel.
-It can be installed from Conda with the command `conda install -c conda-forge -c backmanlab pwspy`
+It can be installed from Conda with the command `conda install -c conda-forge -c backmanlab pwspy_gui`

 #### Installing Manually
 If you have the built package (.tar.gz file) then you can install the package by pointing `conda install` to it.